Lenovo Laptop Repair

 First, we need to remove all the screws that secure the bottom case, then slowly remove it.
 After removing the bottom case, you can see its internal components, including battery, RAM, M.2 SSD, CMOS battery, Wi-Fi card, speaker, heatsink, cooling fan, and motherboard.Internal picture

-Just below the cooling system is two RAM slots, both of them are covered with black shielding paster.
-This laptop only has a 16GB DDR4 2666MHz RAM.
+Just below the cooling system are two RAM slots, both of which are covered with black shielding paster.
+This laptop only has 16GB DDR4 2666MHz RAM.
 According to official information, it supports up to 64GB RAM.

 At the bottom is a 15.36V, 80Wh, 5235mAh lithium battery, Lenovo part number is L17C4P72, FRU: 01AY969, there is a CMOS battery above the battery and with an FRU of 04X0443.